 General Synod agreed a motion in February to work towards ‘net zero’ carbon emissions by 2030 in all parts of the Church.
 Clearly we want to do all we can to limit the life-changing/threatening impact of climate change on us all; and especially on the poorest people around the world, future generations, and other creatures.
 2030 was an ambitious and complex target, even before the huge and varied new challenges caused by Covid-19.
 Yet as we aim to safeguard creation, to love God and our neighbours, it is a goal to be approached with positive and urgent commitment.
 Much work has been happening at national and diocesan levels to define terms and scope, develop working groups, plans and resources etc, and decision making is ongoing.
 In the meantime, there are many really useful and achievable things that we can all do now (if not already!)

-- Complete the Energy Footprint Tool – a new and simple tool to be completed through the online Parish Returns system – by 30th September.
+- Complete the Energy Footprint Tool – a new and simple tool to be completed through the online Parish Returns system (new round open in March 2021).
 This is a vital first step to help churches benchmark current CO2 emissions, and thus measure requirements and progress towards net zero.
-By adding information from 2019 bills for your church (and hall) to pre-populated data, you receive energy efficiency ratings based on size and attendance, tips to make carbon savings, and annual progress updates.
+By adding information from last year’s bills for your church (and hall) to pre-populated data, you receive energy efficiency ratings based on size and attendance, tips to make carbon savings, and annual progress updates.
 Guidance notes for building size / person hours (if not pre-populated) are here.
 If you don’t usually do parish returns but would like to help, please liaise with your PCC.

 - Read ‘The Practical Path To Net Zero Carbon For Our Churches’ – a very concise and helpful new document from the Church of England (April 2020) with suggestions broken down into quick & easy first actions, moving through to ‘What Next’ possibilities.
 Whilst the first two tools are specifically for Anglican churches, this ‘Practical Path’ is relevant for all churches or faith communities, and indeed much is useful thinking for all buildings!